brxyxn/nclouds-terraform-exercise/README.md

 terraform init
 #terraform plan
 terraform apply
+#terraform destroy
 ```

 ## Variables

-Remember to add the following format to a file in order to deploy changes to AWS. *Remember to change the placeholder values*
+Remember to add the following format to a file in order to deploy changes to AWS. _Remember to change the placeholder values_

 _`values.tfvars`_